robmcvey/cakephp-paypal/README.md

-# Paypal Utility for CakePHP 2.3.x
+# Paypal Utility for CakePHP 2.3.x (beta)

-A utility class to interact with Paypal's REST APIs [beta].
+A utility class to interact with Paypal's "classic" and new REST APIs.

 ### Requirements

 * CakePHP 2.3.x
-* A PayPal website payments pro account
-* A PayPal sandbox account for testing